How to register and use the PAYE for Agents online service to report clients' PAYE for employers and Construction Industry Scheme information.

-You need to sign up for this whether you’re planning to use HM Revenue and Customs (HMRC) free software or commercially available software to file your clients’ returns and forms.
+You need to sign up for this whether you’re planning to use HMRC free software or commercially available software to file your clients’ returns and forms.

 PAYE and CIS online services for agents are combined in a single service - PAYE for Agents.
 Once you’ve signed up for PAYE for Agents, you’ll get access to the CIS service too.

 Advantages of using the PAYE for Agents online service

 You can use PAYE for Agents to send HMRC any of the following forms:

 HMRC can also send you notices and reminders online to save you and your client’s time.

 Forms and returns that cannot be sent online